zsofiasomlai/pbx-group-security/content/challenges/competencies/judgement.md

 ---
-title: Judgement
+title       : Judgement
 key         : CP-JU
-level : ungraded
+skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+questions :
     - "CP-JU-01: Describe a situation when you had to make a major decision under time constraints."
     - "CP-JU-02: Tell me about an unpopular decision you have had to make."